mike-pittelko/stlink-v2-repair-and-toolkit/README.md

      shutdown command invoked

 Step 7:
 Power cycle the device to be fixed.
 Unplug the programmer from the computer and plug it back in.
 The light on the programmer being fixed should be flashing.

 Step 8:
 Plug the programmer being fixed into the usb port.
 Unplug the programmer being used to fix it.

 Step 9:
 Download the STLinkUpgrade tool from STM (search for stsw-link007), then use it to update the programmer being fixed to current firmware.

 Step 10:
-Remove the wires, you're done.
+Remove the wires from the fixed stlinkv2, you're done.

 Misc references: